 The other area where graphics power can be of use is VR (Virtual Reality with a head mounted visor), which we've been testing/have supported on our range of arcade cabinets/gaming machines for a couple of years.

-As of mid-2020 there are currently around 120 VR-specific Visual Pinball X tables (and at least another 100 that work in VPX VR without a VR "room").
+As of early 2021 there are currently around 190 VR-specific Visual Pinball X tables (and at least another 100 that work in VPX VR without a VR "room").
 Future Pinball has VR support for (almost) all tables through BAM (Better Arcade Mode).
 Pinball FX2 VR, Zaccaria VR, and Pinball Arcade - available through Steam - also have VR support.

 This current-gen of VR pinball has been around since 2016 or so (and goes way back - Galactic Pinball for the Virtual Boy was released in 1995, for example).

-We've also explored augmented reality on our pinball machines (head tracking hardware mounted in the backglass) that follows your movements and adjusts the view - no VR headset required.
+We've also explored augmented reality on our pinball machines (head tracking hardware mounted in the backglass - using a Kinect) that follows your movements and adjusts the view - no VR headset required.

 As cool as this is....some home truths....